Preeclampsia Signs: Do’S And Don’Ts

 Dos: What to Do If You Suspect Preeclampsia

-Contact your healthcare provider if you experience symptoms like high blood pressure, swelling, or headaches for proper assessment.
+Contact your healthcare provider if you experience symptoms like high blood pressure, swelling, headaches, or vision changes.

-Keep a record of any symptoms you experience, as this information can help your doctor make an accurate diagnosis.
-Resting on your left side can improve blood flow to your baby and may help alleviate some symptoms.
+Keep a daily record of your symptoms, blood pressure readings, and any sudden weight changes.
+Resting on your left side may improve blood flow to your baby and may ease some discomfort.

 Don’ts: What to Avoid When Experiencing Symptoms